Navairax/Group1/README.md

 import bpy

+# It looks for all objects in the Blender, (bpy.data.objects) whose name contains "IfcBuildingStorey".
+These objects represent building stories (floors) in an IFC model.

 floors = [obj for obj in bpy.data.objects if "IfcBuildingStorey" in obj.name]

+# The floors are sorted based on their height (Z-coordinate) to ensure they are ordered from lowest to highest.
+This allows the script to calculate the elevation difference between consecutive floors.
 floors.sort(key=lambda obj: obj.location.z)

+# The code loops through pairs of adjacent floors, taking each pair ex. floor 1 and floor 2, floor 2 and floor 3).
+# For each pair, it extracts their Z-coordinates (z1 and z2), which represents their heights.
+# It then calculates the elevation difference by subtracting z1 from z2.

 for i in range(1, len(floors)):
     floor1 = floors[i-1]